brendanmcnally22/McNally-Brendan-a3-project/README.md

 This is a game mechanic used to make the game more challenging and fun while also making it more simple to code for myself.
 Please note to finish Level 2 you MUST use this feature to your advantage to snap to the top of the final platform.

-You can use either WASD or a Controller.
+You can use either WASD or a Controller to move.

 Space or Square to Jump!